The following was previously published in an earlier edition of Media Insider.

 I don’t want to sound too cynical here, nor to diminish that kind of of work.
 It’s hard, and it doesn’t always take effect.
 And, as I said, it is table stakes in this business.

 However, sometimes you hear a story that transcends all of that, where marketing and advertising done right accomplished amazing feats.
-I heard one of those stories earlier this week at MediaPost’s TV & Video Insider Summit in Austin, when Stephanie Hoppe, CMO of Cicis Pizza, and Kay Wesolowski, senior vice president of investments & partnerships at Kelly Scott Madison, took the stage and talked about their work in bringing Cicis, the buffet pizza chain, back from years of declining sales, debilitating losses and bankruptcy, after COVID closed all of their stores and put them into liquidation.
+I heard one of those stories recently at MediaPost’s TV & Video Insider Summit in Austin, when Stephanie Hoppe, CMO of Cicis Pizza, and Kay Wesolowski, senior vice president of investments & partnerships at Kelly Scott Madison, took the stage and talked about their work in bringing Cicis, the buffet pizza chain, back from years of declining sales, debilitating losses and bankruptcy, after COVID closed all of their stores and put them into liquidation.

 How did they do it?
 First, as a company, leadership realized that they needed to embrace their buffet identity.
 The previous team kept trying to “run away” from buffet dining, perceiving that it was “down market.”